 The Explore the Floor sessions at the ASLA Conference on Landscape Architecture offer attendees the opportunity to learn about new and improved techniques and how these improvements and services can help to create successful design projects.
-This guided walk on the EXPO floor will include the exhibitors: ANP Lighting, Goric Playgrounds, and Greenfields Outdoor Fitness.
+This guided walk on the EXPO floor will include the exhibitors: Berliner, Greenfields Outdoor Fitness, and SavATree.

 Greenfields Outdoor Fitness

 The evolution of outdoor fitness equipment from simple pull-up bars along trails into customizable, multigenerational, and highly inclusive community exercise centers has great potential to positively impact community health outcomes.
 Some of the demographics that stand to benefit the most from these gyms are seniors and users in wheelchairs, who face steeper challenges than other groups in their efforts to maintain healthy lifestyles.
 To effectively serve these demographics, key design principles must be followed.
 Some principles are mandatory and required by the ADA; others are not so obvious but play a large role in making a fitness area not just accessible but truly inclusive.
 Covering gym location, clearance requirements, unit selection and orientation, surfacing, and more, this session will explore ways to ensure that fitness areas are utilized to the greatest extent by those who need them most.